Veer119238738738273/CS4337_Project-1/devlog.md

 1) Finish and make sure that the handle_line function works properly
 2)  repl_loop.rkt & main.rkt and make sure that the code all compiles and runs properly.

-Once this is done I am going to go through each file and comment the code so that it is more clear on what each thing is doing.
+Once this is done I am going to go through each file and comment the code so that it is more clear on what each thing is doing and quickly create a ReadMe File on github.
 Once everything works I think that I should be good to go and end the project.
 End of session